Multifactor Authentication: Training schedule update

 As previously announced, IT Services is currently working with UCOP departments individually to discuss their upcoming transition to Multifactor Authentication (MFA).
 Following this transition, MFA will be used for most services utilizing UCOP’s single sign-on log-in screen, including UCPath, Service Now, UC Learning, Automated Job Scheduler (AJS), TRS, Box, Effort Reporting System (ERS), Enterprise Risk Management (ERM), Express Travel, Tableau, Zoom, Conferencing, Halogen and Outlook Web Access (OWA).

-Please see the updated schedule for MFA training sessions below.
+See the updated schedule here.
 These sessions will walk users through the MFA set-up process, explain how to use the Duo authentication application, and address specific user questions.
 Some common FAQs are also answered below.

 FAQs about MFA